 The roadworks will take place on the A92 between Arbroath and Montrose.
 Image: Google Maps

-Drivers will face a 28-mile diversion during roadworks on the A92 in Angus.
+Drivers will face up to a 28-mile diversion during roadworks on the A92 in Angus.

 A stretch of the road at Tarriebank, just north of Arbroath, will be shut between 9am and 3pm each day from March 17 to 21 for resurfacing work.

-It will then head along the A934 and rejoin the A92 about 700 yards west of Ferryden.
+It then goes along the A934 and rejoins the A92 about 700 yards west of Ferryden.

 A 28-mile diversion will be in place during the works.
 Image: Google Maps